Geeksltd/MSharp.Docs/how-to/stylingAndCSS/markupCustomisation.md

         .OnClick(x => x.Go(DEVELOPER, OpenIn.NewBrowserWindow));
 ```

-Elements can be referenced within the markup using placeholders, [# #].
+Elements can be referenced within the markup using placeholders, `[# #]`.
 For example, here where there are 2 buttons/links.
 The buttons have been differentiated by their property names.

-Using @ makes this a verbatim string literal that doesn’t require escaping of most special characters
+Using `@` makes this a verbatim string literal that doesn’t require escaping of most special characters

-- MarkupWrapper() – Add markup around the Module, the module itself is referenced using [#MODULE#]
+- `MarkupWrapper()` – Add markup around the Module, the module itself is referenced using [#MODULE#]

 ```csharp
 .MarkupWrapper("<div class='extra-div'>[#MODULE#]</div>");
 ```

-- .MarkupTemplate() – can be used to apply markup to a page, especially if there are multiple modules.
-Individual modules can be referred to using [#1#], [#2#] etc.
+- `MarkupTemplate()` – can be used to apply markup to a page, especially if there are multiple modules.
+Individual modules can be referred to using `[#1#]`, `[#2#]` etc.

 - List Modules have additional markup methods to allow customisation of header, footer and data rows.